FDA Grants Breakthrough Therapy Designation to LOXO-292 for NSCLC, MTC

-The FDA has granted a breakthrough therapy designation to LOXO-292 for the treatment of patients with advanced RET
+The FDA granted breakthrough therapy designation to the oral agent LOXO-292 for the treatment of RET fusion–positive non–small cell lung cancer (NSCLC) or RET-mutant medullary thyroid cancer (MTC).

 LOXO-292 is an oral and selective investigational new agent being evaluated for the treatment of patients with cancers that harbor abnormalities in the RET kinase.